Tony’s Story – 8 months after his stroke

 Tony: I think so because I don’t feel attached or driven so I can be there easily without stress.
 I have something to offer if people wish for it, if they can take hold of it, and I’d love to pass that on to a few people so that it can develop or grow in their lives.
 I used to have tremendous kickbacks whenever I taught.
 I’d teach something positive and I would have this tremendous kickback, like being kicked.
 And I don’t feel that anymore.
 I’m not attached to an end.
 I wanted to feel I was successful or something.
 And also this.
 I want to tell somebody what happened to me in that meditation course.

 Tony: I love it (crying), not the fact that I’ve been made *****, but that I’d been touched with something wonderful.
 And I felt that I had authority to teach such as I never had before.
 Laughs.
 I’m just a silly old man.
 I’m a silly old man that I stumble around the place.
 I can see myself hardly able to walk (laughing).
 (Cries).
 I received a very great honour.
 I feel very moved.
-(Crying).
+(Crying tears of joy).

 Tony: Thank you for hearing it.
 I needed to tell somebody.